magslabs/laravel-storedproc/README.md

 - ♻️ Optional Laravel-managed transaction support
 - 🔌 Works with MySQL and SQL Server
 - 💥 Exception-safe with automatic rollback on failure
-- 📤 **NEW:** OUTPUT parameter support for SQL Server stored procedures
+- 📤 **NEW:** OUTPUT parameter support for SQL Server and MySQL stored procedures
 - 📄 **NEW:** Built-in pagination macro for Laravel Collections
 - 🔍 Enhanced logging with dedicated log channel
 - 🎯 Smart result handling (datasets + OUTPUT parameters)